surnamej/surnamej-intern-repo/issues/Milestone-5-react-fundamentals/react_fundamentals.md

     ```

     - **Performance Concerns:**
     For larger lists, I need to be mindful of performance.
 Inefficient re-rendering can occur if I don't optimize how the list updates.
-In some cases, implementing lazy loading or virtualisation becomes necessary.
+In some cases, implementing lazy loading or virtualization becomes necessary.

 _______________________________________

 ## Navigation with React Router

 ### Goal

 Learn how to navigate between pages in React using React Router.

 ## Tasks

 - [x] Install React Router and set up a basic routing system.

 ```bash
 npm install react-router-dom
 ```

 - [x] Create two pages: Home.js and Profile.js.
 - [x] Add navigation between the two pages (e.g., using Link or useNavigate).
 - [x] Push your navigation setup to GitHub.